 - Day One – Simple journalling.
 Possibly the nicest Markdown editor.

-- Sketch – If I do web mockups, it’s done in Sketch.
+- Sketch – If I do web mockups, it’s done in an old copy of Sketch.

 - CodePen – Great for testing bits of code.

 - Hemingway – Online editor helps to make your writing “bold and clear”

 - Adobe Creative Cloud — Primarily Illustrator, InDesign & Photoshop

 - Typekit — Webfonts, part of Adobe CC

 - Siteleaf — CMS, used on this and as many websites as possible

 - Cushion — Project & Invoice Tracking (In Paid Beta)

 - Offscreen — “A Print Magazine about the People behind Bits and Pixels”

 - The Great Discontent — “Interviews on beginnings, creativity, and risk”